 - Reviewing your legal options with you and explaining what you can expect at each stage of your discrimination claim.

 - Preparing and filing your discrimination charges with the EEOC or FCHR and communicating with agency officials or your employer’s representatives on your behalf.

 - Taking your claims to court and trial, if necessary, to seek the financial relief and justice you deserve.

-Contact Our Tallahassee Gender Discrimination Law Firm Today
+Talk to Our Florida Gender Discrimination Law Firm Today

 Have you been the target of gender or sex discrimination in the workplace?
 The dedicated team at Cruz Law can help you demand accountability and restitution from your employer for their discriminatory actions.